-Substance abuse: This service is available to women who are dependent on recreational drugs.
-The service is led by Dr Maeve Eogan, constant obstetrician, a midwife and medical social worker.
-The addiction liaison midwife will support you on a methadone programme, if it's needed, during your pregnancy.
+Substance misuse: This service is available to women who are dependent on recreational drugs.
+The service is led by Dr Maeve Eogan, constant obstetrician, a specialist midwife (Justin Gleeson) and medical social worker.
+The addiction liaison midwife will also support you on a methadone programme, if it's needed, during your pregnancy.